DeeKahy/Trustworthy-Review-Sites/README.md

 # Trustworthy-Review-Sites
-Just a file of trustworthy Review sites since verything is chatgpt garbage nowadays.
+Just a file of trustworthy Review sites since everything is chatgpt garbage nowadays.
 Especially usefull if you want to artificially boost those websites on search engines that allow you to do so, like Kagi.
 Feel free to make a pull request with a site and some sort of proof that it deserves to go where you want to put it.

 List of trustworthy sites
 ```